Step-by-Step Guide to Making Your Overseas Contractor a Full Time Employee

 Working with contractors has a lot of benefits.
-In many cases, companies may choose to engage with a freelancer or a contractor to get access to niche, skilled expertise without the need to pay social security, healthcare and other benefits, or employee taxes.
+In many cases, companies may choose to engage with a freelancer or a foreign contractor to get access to niche, skilled expertise without the need to pay social security, healthcare and other benefits, or employee taxes.

 However, if you’re looking to take on a contractor on a more permanent basis, either because you love their work and contribution to the company, or you’ve realized you may be misclassifying them in the first place – here’s what you need to know.